Confederate States Congress: Mobilization

 After awaiting formal initiative from the Confederate Congress since December 1861 for the first national draft on the North American continent, Davis finally proposed military conscription of all men between 18 and 35 without deferring to the states for a policy unauthorized in the Confederate Constitution.
 The conscription bill was staffed by Robert E. Lee, and the draft was then forwarded to Secretary of War Judah P. Benjamin.
 It was introduced into the Senate by Louis T. Wigfall of Texas, a fire-eating secessionist and one of the few states' rights leaders to support conscription.

 Enacted on April 16, the statute empowered the president to conscript directly, for three years or the duration, all men between ages 18 and 35 not exempted by law, and all of those enrolled in service would continue to serve for three years from the date of their enlistment.
-Thousands of additional volunteers in 1862 and 1863 enlisted to avoid the odium of being labeled a “conscript”.
-Lee was able to use the reinforced army of trained recruits to defeat McClellan in the Seven Days Battles immediately before Richmond June 25-July 1, when the army otherwise might have been halved by lapsing enlistments.
+Thousands of additional volunteers in 1862 and 1863 enlisted to avoid the odium of being labeled a "conscript".
+Lee was able to use the reinforced army of trained recruits to defeat General George B. McClellan in the Seven Days Battles immediately before Richmond June 25 – July 1, when the army otherwise might have been halved by lapsing enlistments.